developer-zebra/developer-zebra-site/src/devicecentral/2-0/guide/usage/index.md

 ##Peripherals Summery List

 The **Peripherals** tab provides a list of the paired peripherals.
 The peripherals are listed by device name showing their connected state as indicated by the green dot (connected) or red dot (disconnected).
-If the peripheral is in the connected state, additional information is displayed including battery status and the length of time the peripheral has been connected.
+If the peripheral is in the connected state, additional information is displayed for supported peripherals such as Zebra RS6000 Bluetooth Scanner and ZEbra HS3100 Bluetooth Headset.
+This information includes battery status and the length of time the peripheral has been connected.
 Some connected peripherals may provide action buttons that allow the user to perform an action associated with a given peripheral.
 For example, the RS6000 allows a user to Page the connected scanner or update the firmware.
 <br>
 	![img](peripherals_list.jpg)
 <br>

 ##My Device
-The **My Device** tab displays information pertaining to the Android device which Device Central is running on.
-The device name and Device Central version is displayed here.
-The **Device Details** button opens the Phone Status screen from device Settings (Settings > About phone).
-The **Device Battery Details** button opens the Battery screen from device Settings (Settings > Battery).
+The **My Device** tab displays information pertaining to the Android device which Device Central is running on and its battery.
+This information includes: device model, device serial number, OS version, system build number, battery level, battyer part number, battery serial number, and battery manufactured date.
 <br>
 	![img](my_device.jpg)
 <br>